ray2501/Tcl-Related-Link/README.md

 And you can check [Debian packages for Tcl/Tk](https://wiki.tcl.tk/11333).
 I think most Linux distributions include some Tcl/Tk packages.

+For example, you can install Tcl/TK at openSUSE:

+    sudo zypper install tcl tk

+And below is Debian and Ubuntu:

+    sudo apt-get install tcl tk

 ## Wrap tool